BunmiOlakanmi/PyBank_PyPoll/README.md

 ## PyPoll

-The purpose of PyPoll is to help a small, rural town modernize its vote counting process, using their poll data.
+The purpose of PyPoll is to help a small, rural town modernize their vote counting process, using their poll data.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
 The goal is to create a Python script that analyzes the votes, and can calculate each of the following:

    - The total number of votes cast
    - A complete list of candidates who received votes